arnstein99/iprange/README.md

 standard output in one of three possible formats.
 It is mostly used to sort and remove redundancies.

+### Program ipar_interactive

+Similar to program ipar_read, but processes input one line at a time.
+This is intended to be used interactively.

 ### Program ipar_intersect

 Accepts an arbitrary number of command line arguments, each of which is a file